Uluburun shipwreck: Cargo

-At least 149 Canaanite jars (widely found in Greece, Cyprus, Syria-Palestine, and Egypt).
+At least 149 Canaanite jars (widely found in Greece, Cyprus, Syria, and Egypt).
 Jars are categorized as the northern type and were most likely made somewhere in the northern part of modern-day Israel.
 One jar was filled with glass beads, many filled with olives, but the majority contained a substance known as Pistacia (terebinth) resin, an ancient type of turpentine.
 Recent clay fabric analyses of Canaanite jar sherds from the 18th Dynasty site of Tel el Amarna have produced a specific clay fabric designation, and it is seemingly the same as that from the Uluburun shipwreck, of a type that is exclusively associated in Amarna with transporting Pistacia resin.